RednibCoding/mudden/data/quests/README.md

 - Make quest descriptions engaging and clear
 - Ensure all referenced items and NPCs exist
-- Test quest chains thoroughly
+- Test prerequisite dependencies thoroughly
 - Use consistent dialogue tone for each NPC
 - Balance challenge with rewards
 - Consider multiple solutions when possible